SUPERUSER41/fx-currency-converter/README.md

 }
 ```

-### Using REST Controllers

-We have included a single base REST controller class in the plugin.
-You will need to use this controller to create endpoints to interact with your React components.
-Depending on the complexity of your plugin you may need to have multiple controllers or may want to extend default WordPress REST API endpoints.

-We have chosen the custom controller approach for its control and flexibility.
-Please see the WordPress developer documentation on adding [custom endpoints](https://developer.wordpress.org/rest-api/extending-the-rest-api/adding-custom-endpoints/) and specifically the [controller pattern](https://developer.wordpress.org/rest-api/extending-the-rest-api/adding-custom-endpoints/#the-controller-pattern) to familiarise your with our choice of implementation.

-It is important to become well versed in using the [WordPress REST API](https://developer.wordpress.org/rest-api/) as this is how you will be passing data to and from your React applications.

 ### Using the Settings Page

 In our admin class we add a sub menu page to the Settings menu using `add_options_page` and render the React Admin container onto the root DOM node.